opensearch-project/project-website/_community_members/vigyas.md

 linkedin: vigyasharma
 ---

 **Vigya Sharma** is a Principal Engineer at Amazon Search, working at the intersection of distributed systems, information retrieval, and AI-powered search.
 His work focuses on making search more scalable, intelligent, and responsive to how people naturally express what they're looking for.
-He is a Committer and PMC member on the Apache Lucene project.
+Vigya is a Committer and PMC member on the Apache Lucene project.